AWS EventBridge¶

 Install Func¶

-It is recommended to enable Guance integration - extension - managed Func: all prerequisites are automatically installed.
-Please continue with script installation.
+It is recommended to enable Guance integration - extension - hosted Func: all prerequisites are automatically installed, please continue with script installation.

 Installation Script¶